Mohannad-Elsayed/doubly-linked_list_in_C/README.md

     ```
 2.  **Implement Comparison Functions:** Implement functions to compare elements for equality and ordering, you can set more than compare function for the same purpose based on the context.
 You must define the macro `__compare_functions`.
   - Default comparison functions are basic integer comparisons.
-  - Signature of a comparison function should be:
+  - Prototype of a comparison function should be:
     ```c
       int fun(ElementType*, ElementType*);
     ```